robbyevans/phase-3-sinatra-react-project/README.md

       ```bundle install

-      ```bundle exec rake db:migrate
+      ```bundle exec rake db:migrate db:seed

       ```bundle exec rake server

 This will install the necessary dependancies,perform migration and load the local server respectively.

-- However this repository is hosted inheroku and the live link is: https://lyrical-react-web-app.herokuapp.com/
+- However this project is hosted inheroku and the live link is: https://lyrical-react-web-app.herokuapp.com/